Euro NCAP: Side pole

 The car is propelled sideways at 32 km/h against a rigid, narrow pole at a small angle away from perpendicular to simulate a vehicle travelling sideways into roadside objects such as a tree or pole.

 Far side impact

-The body in white (frame) of the vehicle is attached to a sled is propelled sideways to provide accelerations experienced by the vehicle in the side and pole tests, but on the far side of the vehicle.
+The body in white (frame) of the vehicle is attached to a sled and propelled sideways to provide accelerations experienced by the vehicle in the side and pole tests, but on the far side of the vehicle.
 The far side testing was implemented in 2020 to help combat far side injuries (where the driver is struck from the opposite side).
-The ‘excursion’ of the dummy - the extent to which the dummy moves towards the impacted side of the vehicle - is measured.
+The 'excursion' of the dummy - the extent to which the dummy moves towards the impacted side of the vehicle - is measured.

 If the vehicle is equipped with centre airbags then a co-driver (front passenger) is added in either the mobile side impact or the pole test to evaluate its effectiveness.